micneu72/deSEC-DNS-Updater-PYTHON3/README.md

 - The Linux binaries were tested on Ubuntu 24.04 and Kali Linux Rolling
 - Linux binaries may require GLIBC 2.38 or newer
 - If you're using an older Linux distribution (like Debian Bullseye), you may need to compile the binary yourself or use the Python script directly
-- macOS binaries were tested on macOS 15.3.1 (Sequoia)
+- macOS binaries were tested on macOS 15.3.1 (Sequoia) (Apple Silicon/ARM)
 - For best compatibility across different Linux distributions, consider using the Python script instead of the pre-compiled binaries

 ## macOS Security Notice